Sperner's problem for G-independent families: Preliminaries

-Next, let us compute the size $q_n^r= \vert Q^{(r)}(P_n)\vert$ of a layer in $Q(P_n)$. \begin{lemma} \end{lemma} (We follow the standard convention that a binomial coefficient $\binom{a}{b}$ with $b>a$ or $b<0$ evaluates to zero.) \begin{proof} Note that $Q^{(r)}(P_n)$ is empty for $r > \lceil n/2 \rceil$, so we may assume $r \leq \lceil n/2 \rceil$.
+Note that $Q^{(r)}(P_n)$ is empty for $r > \lceil n/2 \rceil$, so we may assume $r \leq \lceil n/2 \rceil$.
 We build all zero-one sequences of length $n$ containing exactly $r$ ones and such that all ones are separated by at least one zero as follows.
 We begin with the separated sequence $1010101 \ldots 01$ of length $2r-1$ and containing $r$ ones and $(r-1)$ zeroes.
 Then we insert zeroes in the $(r+1)$ `bins' defined by the gaps between successive $1$s, the gap to the left of the leftmost $1$ and the gap to the right of the rightmost $1$.
 We have $n-2r+1$ zeroes to insert into these bins.
-The number of ways of partitioning $n-2r+1$ objects into $r+1$ labelled lots is just $\binom{n-r+1}{r}$, proving our claim.
+The number of ways of partitioning $n-2r+1$ objects into $r+1$ labelled lots is just $\binom{n-r+1}{r}$, proving our claim. \end{proof} Next, let us identify the largest layers of $Q(P_n)$. \begin{lemma} Let $r_{\star}$ be an integer maximising the layer size $\vert Q^{(r)}(P_n)\vert$.
+Then,